Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 Fiš paprikaš © Damir Fabijanić

 Any vegetable and fruit you will find in Croatia can be grown in Slavonia, its rich agricultural land a result of its fortuitous position in the Pannonian Basin.
 Tens of thousands of years ago, this whole region was covered by the sea.
 This has created the most fertile soil in Croatia, something taken advantage of not only by farmers and industrial-level producers but also by almost every rural household.
 Such family dwellings in Slavonia usually have an elongated garden at the rear where you can find plum, cherry and apple trees next to rows of beans, courgettes, tomatoes, peppers and onions, plus celeriac and potatoes which grow beneath the ground.
+There are also many beekeepers to be found in such rural areas, responsible for producing Slavonian honey which, as one of Croatia's best delicacies, is protected at European level.

 For much of the century, fruit and veg has been grown in Slavonia, shipped by boat and later, rail, then road, only to end up on the most handsome seaside restaurant tables.
 Add to this the widest variety of meats available anywhere in the land (and a unique knowledge of how to preserve and prepare them) and you have one of the most bountiful areas of Southern Europe.